-I am a Postdoctoral Fellow at the Yale School of Management.
+I am a Senior Research Associate at the Judge Business School, University of Cambridge.
 I specialize in laboratory and field experiments in behavioral economics, with applications in organizational, financial, and labor economics, as well as industrial organization.

 Cooperation and Trust